-The construction of a single 100 MW PV SEF and associated infrastructure is expected to extend over a period of ~ 18 months.
-The capital expenditure associated with the establishment of the 100 MW SEF is estimated to be in the region of R 2 billion (2022 Rand value).
-The construction phase will create approximately ~250-300 employment opportunities.
+The construction of a single PV SEF and associated infrastructure is expected to extend over a period of $\sim 18$ months.
+The capital expenditure is estimated to be in the region of R 2 billion (2022 Rand value) for a single PV SEF.
+The construction phase will create approximately $\sim 250-300$ employment opportunities.
 Staff will be transported to the site on a daily basis.
 Overnight site worker presence will be limited to security staff.